hisschemoller/music-pattern-generator/docs/build-and.package.md

 ## Package for Linux

-1. Download a Linix 32 or 64 bit release from https://nwjs.io/downloads/ and unzip the download.
+1. Download a Linux 32 or 64 bit release from https://nwjs.io/downloads/ and unzip the download.
 2. Copy all files in the `/src` directory of the project into the root directory on the downloaded package.
 In my case it's called `nwjs-sdk-v0.37.0-linux-x64`.
 So your source files and `package.json` manifest file will be in the same directory as the downloaded `nw` file.
 3. Copy the `/music-pattern-generator.desktop` file to the root of the downloaded linux package.
 4. Copy the `/assets/icons/icon.png` icon to the root of the downloaded linux package.
-5. To create a self-extractable installer script, you can use scripts like `shar` or `makeself`.
+5. (To create a self-extractable installer script, you can use scripts like `shar` or `makeself`.)
-6. To distribute your app through the package management system, like `apt`, `yum`, `pacman` etc, please follow their official documents to create the packages.
+6. (To distribute your app through the package management system, like `apt`, `yum`, `pacman` etc, please follow their official documents to create the packages.)

 ### Linux .desktop file